Broadcast band filter

 I first modeled a filter using ELSIE free version and found that a 7-pole Chebychev filter looked like it would do the job.
 I set the cutoff frequency to just below 3.5MHz as I am unlikely to get on 160m with the space I have available.
 The model indicated that I should be at least 40 dB down by 1.7MHz which should be sufficient.

-The circuit is as follows (as drawn in LT SPICE IV):
+The circuit is as follows (as drawn in LT SPICE):

 Image